-A lot of them are just ethereal yerrese, meaning they all build on top of Ethereum.
-Which is great, because Ethereum provides you with this capability to create smart contracts and do a lot of stuff on the Ethereum ecosystem.
+A lot of them are just ethereal years, meaning they all build on top of Ethereum.
+Which is great, because Ethereum provides you with the capability to create smart contracts and do a lot of stuff on the Ethereum ecosystem.

 In our system, if we not using proof of worth, we using proof of stake, which is a different consensus mechanism.
 It only takes zero point nine seconds to get to finality.